 Belle Grove is on the southern fringe of the small village of Westhall.
-This has a shop cum Post Office and a down to earth pub, The Racehorse**, which is within walking distance (20 minutes), keeps good beer, serves pub grub and is dog-friendly. (** Currently closed but the plan is to run it as a community project in 2019).
+This has a shop cum Post Office and a down to earth pub, The Racehorse**, which is within walking distance (20 minutes), keeps good beer, serves pub grub and is dog-friendly. (** Currently closed but the plan is to run it as a community project).
 We provide a map of footpaths around the village which is one of those spread out affairs, the pub 2 mies from the Church!
 St Andrews, parts of which are Norman, is tucked away in a glade of trees – an architectural gem, definitely worth a visit. www.suffolkchurches.co.uk/Westhall

 Only 7.5 miles away through charming country roads, Southwold is a charming & timeless seaside town, deservedly popular with our guests.
 Sand & shingle beach (Blue Flag) and famous beach huts*.
 Open greens surrounded by period houses and cottages.
 Individual shops.
 Lighthouse.
 Amber Museum.
 Real Ale & Distilllery (Adnams) – tours available.
 Working harbour – fresh North Sea fish.
 Restaurants.
 Fabulous re-born and quirky Pier. www.southwoldpier.co.uk

 The Electric Picture Palace, is great fun.
 You need to become a member but they offer seasonal membership for a small fee.